-Thomas Anderson is a double major in history and French and francophone studies.
+Thomas Anderson (’20) double majored in history and French and francophone studies.
 His work focuses on island-based medicines and herbals, with a particular emphasis on poisons and their antidotes.
-Thomas recently completed a transcription and translation of Jean-Baptiste Ricord’s extensive Mémoire sur le Mancenillier vénéneux, in addition to conducting archival research in the Canary Islands and France.
+Thomas recently completed a transcription and translation of Jean-Baptiste Ricord’s extensive Mémoire sur le Mancenillier vénéneux and has conducted archival research in the Canary Islands and France.

 Kate Biedermann (’22) plans to double major in history and French.
 As a CLASS Fellow in the Digital Humanities, she is attending courses in the digital approaches at the DHSI to continue her research on the intersections of race and animality with Professor Mackenzie Cooley.
 At present, she is developing a multilingual database of race in European discourse from 1350 to 1800.

-Kayla Self (’21) is a sophomore concentrating in World Politics in Latin American and the Caribbean.
-She has contributed to the Relaciones Geográphicas database and is conducting on-site research in Puerto Rico and the Dominican Republic to understand how the Spanish Caribbean served as a precedent for inland Iberian empire.
-Self is using ArcGIS to develop an interactive timeline of how animals, plants, and peoples arrival to islands transformed these nature-cultures
+Kayla Self (’21) majors in World Politics in Latin America and the Caribbean.
+Kayla has contributed to the relaciones geográficas database and conducted on-site research in Puerto Rico and the Dominican Republic during the summer of 2019 to understand how the Spanish Caribbean served as a precedent for inland Iberian empire.

 Alexa (Ali) Zildjian

-Alexa (Ali) Zildjian (‘19) graduated in literature major at Hamilton College with minors in both History and Theatre.
+Alexa (Ali) Zildjian (‘19) graduated with a major in literature and minors in history and theater.
 Her academic interests land mostly in Medieval and Renaissance topics, which led to her employment as an Assistant Documentarian in the Burke Library’s Special Collections.
 She collaborated on the “Seeing New World Nature” Vikus Viewer Platform.

 Edsel A.R.
 Llaurador

-Edsel A. F. Llaurador (‘19) is a history major with a minor in public policy.
-He pursued his interest in the intersection of race, polity, and law through his research on the relationship between native knowledge and the Spanish Empire, and research on sixteenth-century mestizo Diego Muñoz Camargo’s Historia de Tlaxcala.
+Edsel A. F. Llaurador (‘19) graduated with a major in history and a minor in public policy.
+He pursued his interest in the intersection of race, polity, and law through his research on the relationship between native knowledge and the Spanish Empire.
+He worked with Professor Mackenzie Cooley on a critical translation of sixteenth-century mestizo Diego Muñoz Camargo’s Historia de Tlaxcala.